-For the associations between SNPs and socioeconomic outcomes, we used publicly available summary-level data from a GWAS of UK Biobank data (12,13), including 464,708 individuals of European ancestry.
-Our outcomes were household income, defined as the average total household income before tax, and regional deprivation, defined using the Townsend deprivation index (14) (Supplementary Material 1).
+For the associations between SNPs and socioeconomic outcomes, we used publicly available summary-level data from a GWAS of UK Biobank data (12, 13), including 464,708 individuals of European ancestry.
+Our outcomes were household income, defined as average total household income before tax, and regional deprivation, defined using the Townsend deprivation index (14) (Supplementary material 1).

-Regarding the exposures, we used summary-level data on the associations between SNPs and BMI or T2D from published meta-analyses of GWAS (10,11), excluding UK Biobank participants, because independency of data of the SNPexposure and SNP-outcome association is a key prerequisite for the validity of the two-sample MR approach (9) (Supplementary Materials 1 and 2).
+Regarding the exposures, we utilized summary-level data on the associations between SNPs and BMI or T2D from published meta-analyses of GWAS (10, 11), excluding UK Biobank participants, as independency of data of the SNP-exposure and SNP-outcome association is a key prerequisite for the validity of the two-sample MR approach (9) (Supplementary materials 1 and 2).

-Statistical Analysis
+Statistical analysis

-First, we performed a univariable MR analysis, testing the single effects of BMI and diabetes on the outcomes (8).
-Second, we estimated two-sample multivariable MR analysis of the effects of BMI and diabetes on the outcomes, using the set of overlapping SNPs as instruments (10,11).
+First, we carried out a univariate MR analysis, testing the single effects of BMI and diabetes on the outcomes (8).
+Second, we estimated two-sample multivariate MR analysis of the effects of BMI and diabetes on the outcomes, using the set of overlapping SNPs as instruments (10, 11).

 We estimated the effects using the inverse-variance weighted (IVW) method (9).
-Furthermore, we tested their robustness against other estimation methods, including median-based, MR Egger, and MR-robust adjusted profile score (RAPS) methods (Supplementary Materials 1 and 3).
-Moreover, we tested the sensitivity of the results by excluding other potentially pleiotropic SNPs (Supplementary Material 4).
+Furthermore, we tested their robustness against other estimation methods, including median based, MR Egger and MR-Robust Adjusted Profile Score (RAPS) methods (Supplementary material 1 and 3).
+Moreover, we tested the sensitivity of the results by excluding other potentially pleiotropic SNPs (Supplementary material 4).

-In both the univariable and the multivariable analyses, we tested the effects of two exposures on two outcomes.
-We therefore assumed a conservative Bonferroni-corrected P value for statistical significance of 0.05/4 = 0.0125.
+In both the univariate and the multivariate analyses, we tested the effect of two exposures on two outcomes.
+We therefore assumed a conservative Bonferroni-corrected p-value for statistical significance of 0.05/4=0.0125.